-Skull fractures may occur in an infant for a variety of reasons.
+Infant skull fractures occur due to a variety of reasons.
 The most common of these is the use of instruments during delivery.
 Forceps and vacuum extractors applied to a baby’s head can damage the fragile skull and cause a fracture.
 Small, linear fractures usually come with a good prognosis.

-Living with a Birth Injury
+Living With a Birth Injury

 How your child’s life will be after a birth injury depends on the severity and type of injury.
-However, all children with lasting consequences of a birth injury will have challenges and parents will have to provide extra care and assistance for that child.
+However, all children with lasting consequences of a birth injury will have challenges, and parents will have to provide extra care and assistance for that child.

 A child living with the consequences of a birth injury may have physical impairments or developmental delays.
-This may mean that you will need to prepare your home for a child that needs assistive devices or that will need to use a wheelchair.
+This may mean that you will need to prepare your home for a child who needs assistive devices or needs to use a wheelchair.

 Social interactions and support will also be important for you, your child, and the whole family.
-Socializing for a disabled child is not as easy as it is for other children and parents and the child often need social support to cope with the daily challenges.
+Socializing for a disabled child is not as easy as it is for other children and parents, and the child often needs social support to cope with the daily challenges.

 Seeking Legal Assistance

-If your doctor failed to perform a Cesarean section, for instance, even though there were signs your labor would be complicated, or if your doctor used forceps too forcefully and damaged your child’s skull, you may have a strong legal case.
+If your doctor failed to perform a Cesarean section, for instance, even though there were signs your labor would be complicated, or if your doctor used forceps too forcefully and damaged your child’s skull, you may have a solid legal case.